 Step 8 - Applicant Essays

-Please note that we check font size and margins by printing your PDF to 'actual size' and not 'fitted to page' since the latter may adjust the font to appear smaller than 12pt and margins wider than 1".
-We suggest you print a hard copy of one page of your PDF this way to test it since it is grounds for your application to be rejected.
-Avoid using indents--all text should be left-aligned to 1"; however, indenting the first line of a paragraph is fine.
+We check font size and margins by printing your PDF to 'actual size' not 'fitted to page'.
+The latter adjusts the font to appear smaller than 12pt and margins wider than 1".
+Avoid using lists/bullet points and indents--all text should be left-aligned to 1"; however, indenting the first line of a paragraph is fine.

 Step 10 - Resume